CodeGeneration2/ACEOB/GPT_NEO 125M/README.md

 ## GPT_NEO 125M
-The GPT_NEO125M model makes our control model and its code is in the GPT_NEO125M folder.
+The GPT_NEO 125M model makes our control model and its code is in the GPT_NEO125M folder.

 You can run the train.py file directly for training and prediction